POTS

 What Sets Better Brain & Body Apart?

-Better Brain & Body is a holistic human optimization and functional neurology clinic.
+Better Brain & Body is a human optimization and functional neurology clinic.
 We use state-of-the-art therapies and techniques to optimize and improve an individual's health from the ground up.
 Often, patients come to our clinic after they have searched for answers to their healing process without success.
-With a high effectiveness rate in the treatment of POTS and Dysautonomia, Dr. Alicia Brown stands at the forefront of Better Brain & Body, pioneering holistic treatments that get to the root cause of POTS symptoms, helping patients get their lives back in order, faster.
+With a high effectiveness rate in the treatment of POTS and Dysautonomia, Dr. Alicia Brown stands at the forefront of Better Brain & Body, pioneering cutting-edge treatments that get to the root cause of POTS symptoms, helping patients get their lives back in order, faster.

 What Does POTS Stand For?